StefanZander/lecture_notes/smw/skript/marp/03_semantic_search.md

 ---
-# Query Algebra – Part 2: Disjunctions
+# Query Algebra – Disjunctions

 **Disjunctions** are ==OR-conditions== that allow several _alternative conditions_ on query results.
 A _disjunction_ requires that at least one of the possible alternatives is satisfied (ie. ==logical OR==).